South Carolina: Antebellum

-In the United States presidential election of 1860, voting was sharply divided, with the south voting for the Southern Democrats and the north for Abraham Lincoln's Republican Party.
+In the United States presidential election of 1860, voting was sharply divided, with the South voting for the Southern Democrats and the North for Abraham Lincoln's Republican Party.
 Lincoln was anti-slavery, did not acknowledge the right to secession, and would not yield federal property in Southern states.
 Southern secessionists believed Lincoln's election meant long-term doom for their slavery-based agrarian economy and social system.

 Lincoln was elected president on November 6, 1860.
 The state House of Representatives three days later passed the "Resolution to Call the Election of Abraham Lincoln as U.S. President a Hostile Act", and within weeks South Carolina became the first state to secede.

-Civil War 1861–1865
+American Civil War 1861–1865

 On April 12, 1861, Confederate batteries began shelling the Union Fort Sumter in Charleston Harbor, and the American Civil War began.
-In November of that year the Union attacked Port Royal Sound and soon occupied Beaufort County and the neighboring Sea Islands.
-For the rest of the war this area served as a Union base and staging point for other operations.
+In November of that year, the Union attacked Port Royal Sound and soon occupied Beaufort County and the neighboring Sea Islands.
+For the rest of the war, this area served as a Union base and staging point for other operations.
 Whites abandoned their plantations, leaving behind about ten thousand enslaved people.
 Several Northern charities partnered with the federal government to help these people run the cotton farms themselves under the Port Royal Experiment.
 Workers were paid by the pound harvested and thus became the first enslaved people freed by the Union forces to earn wages.

 Although the state was not a major battleground, the war ruined the state's economy.
 More than 60,000 soldiers from South Carolina served in the war, with the state losing an estimated 18,000 troops.
+Though no regiments of Southern Unionists were formed in South Carolina due to a smaller unionist presence, the Upstate region of the state would be a haven for Confederate Army deserters and resisters, as they used the Upstate topography and traditional community relations to resist service in the Confederate ranks.
 At the end of the war in early 1865, the troops of General William Tecumseh Sherman marched across the state devastating plantations and most of Columbia.
 South Carolina would be readmitted to the Union on July 9, 1868.